rahjha/devTinder-Web/README.md

 - build the user card on feed
 - Edit profile feature
 - Show toast message upon saving the profile
-- See all my connections
+- New page - See all my connections
+- New page - see all my connection request

 Body
     NavBar